Zalafina/QKeyMapper/README_en.md

   * Added "RepeatByKey" and "RepeatTimes" checkboxes in the mapping settings window.
 Only one of these checkboxes can be selected at a time:
     - **RepeatByKey**: Sends the key sequence repeatedly while the original key remains pressed.
     - **RepeatTimes**: Specifies how many times the key sequence will be repeated for a single press of the original key.
   * Introduced the "！" prefix for the "Mapped Key List" in the mapping settings window.
-This prefix can be added before a normal keyboard or mouse mapped key to implement key input override(SOCD 2nd input priority).
+This prefix can be added before a normal keyboard or mouse mapped key to implement key input override(SOCD Second-Input Priority).
 For example:
     - If the "D" key is mapped to "！A," pressing the "D" key after pressing the "A" key will automatically send a release signal for "A."
     - When the "D" key is released, if the "A" key's physical button is still pressed, it will automatically send an "A key pressed" message.
     - (Note: This character is not the exclamation mark on the keyboard and must be added through the "Mapped Key List" in the mapping settings window or copied from elsewhere.)